Western Michigan vs. Buffalo NCAA Football Odds, Plays and Insights | October 2, 2021

 - Western Michigan's games this year have gone over the total in one out of four opportunities (25%).

-- When Western Michigan totals over 372.5 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Western Michigan totals over 372.5 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Broncos have turned the ball over two times this season, three fewer than the Bulls have forced (5).

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.